 Making a homemade sourdough bread starter couldn’t be easier.
-With two ingredients, just minutes a day, and a little patience, you’ll be making delicious homemade artisan Multigrain Sourdough Bread, Homemade Sourdough Pizza, healthy Sourdough Oatmeal Pancakes, soft Maple Oat Sourdough Sandwich Bread and Easy Sourdough Discard Biscuits in no time!
+My step by step guide walks you through the process with just two ingredients, minutes a day for about 7-10 days, and a little patience, you’ll be making delicious homemade naturally leavened artisan Multigrain Sourdough Bread, Homemade Sourdough Pizza, Sourdough Oatmeal Pancakes, and so much more in no time!

 An Essential Start to Your Sourdough Journey

-When you create a sourdough stater, you gain an intimate look at the inter workings of wild yeast and friendly bacteria and their interaction with water and flour.
-Too, you’ll get to know how your starter changes over time and gain an appreciation of how a vibrant starter will help you produce the most delicious sourdough bread.
+When you create a sourdough starter, you gain an intimate look at the inter-workings of wild yeast and friendly bacteria and their interaction with water and flour.
+Too you’ll get to know how your starter changes over time and appreciate how a vibrant starter will help you produce the most delicious sourdough bread.

 What is a Sourdough Starter?

 Sourdough starter is a cultured mixture of friendly yeast and bacteria, water and flour.
-We make it with just two ingredients, water and flour.
-These are the essential ingredients for cultivating a community of micorbes into a form that we can use to bake with.
-This fermented mixture of microbes, flour and water becomes the yeast needed to raise bread and also gives baked goods their signature sourdough flavor.
+We make it with just two ingredients: water and flour.
+These are the essential ingredients for cultivating a community of microbes into a form we can use to bake with.
+This fermented mixture of microbes, flour and water becomes the yeast needed to raise bread and gives baked goods their signature sourdough flavor.

-The wild yeast needed as part of a sourdough bread starter is all around, but more specifically found on the flour you’re making the starter with.
-So there’s no need to add yeast to your starter.
+The wild yeast needed for a sourdough bread starter is all around, but more specifically, it is found on the flour you’re making the starter with.
+So, there’s no need to add yeast to your starter.
 It’s naturally occurring.

 How to Make Sourdough Starter